 - Rub the mixture all over the cauliflower.

-- Turn the grill on for another 5 mins and let the top turn a crispy brown colour.
+- Turn the grill on for another 5 mins.
+Let the top turn a crispy brown colour.

 - Slice at the dinner table for maximum impact.

-This week I’m excited to be getting together with other Canadian bloggers to bring to you delicious Easter favourites.
+This week I’m excited to collaborate with other Canadian bloggers in order to bring you delicious Easter favourites.
 You can find the recipes listed here or look for them on social media under the hashtag #CANRecipe.

 From the top: